shoumi62/ACServerManager/README.md

 This is the installation guide for a Windows machine, to review the Linux installation guide go [here](https://github.com/jo3stevens/ACServerManager/blob/master/README_Linux.md).

 ## Updates
+01/05/2018
+* Dockerized! - Adding Docker build file to allow ACServer & ACServerManager run in a container.

 25/12/2017
 * Add support for uploading tracks (both single and multi-layout) and cars
 * Add support for removing existing tracks and cars